kmilligan/phonephilter/README.md

 This specifics of this part is going to vary wildly depending on the ITSP you choose, but generally speaking, you need to:
 1. Configure credentials (a user name and password) for accessing the the account via SIP.
 This is very likely NOT the same as credentials you use to log into the web site.
-2. Buy a phone number
+2. Obtain a phone number.
 3. You may need to configure outbound calling by designating which countries can be called.

 If you are using telnyx.com , this takes the form of: